SergeyStaroletov/PoET-Promela/README.md

 # PoET-Promela

-Some models of "Proof-of-elapsed time" concept in Promela, intened to check some temporal properties of the protocol
+Some models of "Proof-of-elapsed time" concept in Promela, intended to check some temporal properties of the protocol